jke94/cpp-kitchen/cpp-di-container/Readme.md

 # cpp-di-container

-Proof of concept about how to apply Dependency Injection in C++ creating a container to store dependency and resolve them.
+Proof of concept about how to apply Dependency Injection in C++ creating a container to store dependencies and resolve them.

 ## How to build example.